 Do you accept insurance for home birth?

 Catching Home Birth is a cash pay service only.
-We can accept checks from a FSA account.
+We can accept credit cards and FSA cards- however a 3% additional charge applies.
 We are able to give you a super bill at the end of the care to support your work on reimbursement from your health insurance.
 We do accept a payment plan.
 We can discuss this at an initial visit or consultation.

 Do you offer a free consultation visit to explore the option of home birth?